lsst-dm/dm_dev_guide/docs/py_docs.rst

 Docstrings **must** be delimited by triple double quotes: ``"""``.
 This allows docstrings to span multiple lines.
-You may use ``u"""`` for unicode but it is usually preferable to stick to ASCII.
+You may use ``u"""`` for unicode, but it's usually preferable to stick to ASCII.

 For consistency, *do not* use triple single quotes: ``'''``.